Sitin/the-love-geometry/javascript/README.md

 -------------------------

 The exercise will be completed when there will be a text area input for a love story and the text field with the corresponding javascript structure.
-You can parse the stories automatically each time user changes the text or add the button which compile the written piece.
+You should parse the stories automatically each time when user changes the text (this is usually called "live edit").

 There should be a minimal error reporting in case when user enters invalid love statements.